indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 The modern education system induces in us a permanent state of limbo, of being aware yet drowning in inaction.
 That is the contradiction that we must overcome.

+"The most incorrigible vice being that of an ignorance which fancies it knows everything."
+(Albert Camus, The Plague)

 ## Role of narrative engineering
 Narrative engineering works in such a way that hollow specialization is revered as 'depth of knowledge' & the one who knows something about a lot of things (because he's interested in a lot of things) is treated as 'lacking depth', but what is perhaps an utter failure of understanding is that the one who knows something about a lot of things has taken the first step towards integration, while the one searching for depth in a bottomless pit is perhaps still afraid of the initial stupidity they will feel when they read the first letter of a new subject.

 That might explain why many of us knew this quote only half in childhood, "a jack of all trades is a master of none" & we took it as some doctrine, only to find out that the full quote was "a jack of all trades is a master of none, but often times better than a master of one".

+"He who fights with monsters should look to it that he himself does not become a monster.
+And if you gaze long into the abyss, the abyss also gazes into you."
+(Friedrich Nietzsche, Beyond Good and Evil)

+We have been breathing the filtered air of capitalism for so long that we've forgotten what it felt to actually breathe.
+We have become reflections of the same system, & we pride ourselves on it.
+We have become products instead of people.

 ## Opening our eyes to the failure of the modern education system
 To know the fallacy of a system, one must have a knowledge of the system.
 This is where the divisive modern education comes in & really shines through.